EdDataScienceEES/tutorial-Kirstb-04/index.md

 This is a good mix of the two above examples.
 It has a set format throughout, and only uses images and colours where necessary.
 It engages the viewer but also provides only the necessary information, resulting in a concise and professional Markdown document.

+<p>&nbsp;</p>

+### Tips for Getting Help with Github
+A final tip I have for you is to use google, I cannot emphasise this enough!!
+All of the things I've talked through in this tutorial I learned through websites, chat forums, and videos.
+I gurantee that any question you have, whether it be on markup language, on Github, or even on general coding someone else has had the same question!
+You would be suprised by how useful google results are even for the most obscure questions.

+## Useful Links:
+- For all of the Coding Club tutorials [click here](https://ourcodingclub.github.io/tutorials)
+- For the sources of the media I used in this tutorial see the [Media Sources](Media Sources.md) document in this repository